zlvnt/z3-Agent/README.md

 - Multi-channel support (Instagram, Telegram) with unified interface
 - Unified Processor for routing, reformulation, and escalation in single LLM call
 - RAG with reranker and quality gates for high-precision retrieval
-- Human-in-the-loop escalation when retrieval confidence is low
+- Human-in-the-loop escalation with Telegram CS group notification
 - Conversation memory with channel-specific storage
 - Async webhook processing with background tasks
 - Monitoring with Telegram alerts and Streamlit dashboard